rubocode/frontier.nvim/doc/design/elements.md

 abstraction.
 The better your internal abstraction, the better your representation of aesthetics in the problem domain.

+The the better your internal abstraction, the better the semantics.
+The better the semantics, the better the defaults.
-The better the defaults, the less you need to customize.
+The better the defaults, the lesser you need to customize.
-The less you need to customize, the better your internal abstraction.
+The lesser you need to customize, the lesser the number of outer variables.
-The better your internal technical abstraction the better the infrastructure for aesthetic expression and creative color choices.
 All of a sudden, you can quickly experiment with colors and have that instantly show you how the the technicalities are impacted.
+This facilitates rapid infusion of the creative and the aesthetic aspects.

 > Ultimately, it comes down to taste.
 > It comes down to trying to expose yourself to the best things